 I also discovered that the Colemans were neighbors of John Madison II, great-grandfather of President James Madison.
 My ancestor, Robert Coleman Jr., and John Madison attended St. Stephens Parish in New Kent County, VA.
 They were both listed in a petition in 1688 to replace the vestrymen at the church.
 In 1714, Robert's brother Daniel Coleman and John Madison were granted 2,000 acres as co-tenants in King William County.

-Robert's grandson, my ancestor Joseph Coleman, married one of John Madison's daughters, Eleanor.
+Robert's grandson, my ancestor James Coleman, married one of John Madison's daughters, Eleanor.
 Her brother, Ambrose Madison, was the grandfather of the future president.
 Ambrose had a plantation called Mount Pleasant on the property that would eventually become Montpelier, President Madison's home.
-In 1755, when the future president was just a toddler, Joseph was godfather to his baby brother, also named Ambrose Madison.
-In 1764, when the future president was just a boy of 13, his father James Madison was a witness for Joseph's will.
+In 1755, when the future president was just a toddler, James Coleman was godfather to his baby brother, also named Ambrose Madison.
+In 1764, when the future president was just a boy of 13, his father James Madison was a witness for James Coleman's will.

 This week, as I was digging a little deeper into the documentation and deeds involved, I discovered that the 2,000-acre property that became Montpelier was a gift to the wife of Ambrose Madison, Frances Taylor, from her daddy, Col. James Taylor Jr.